 Using Flow with Linux, WSL, and Terminal Applications

-Last updated: April 30, 2026
+Last updated: June 5, 2026

 Available on: Mac, Windows

 Flow transcribes but nothing appears in your terminal?
 Text shows up in Flow but not in WSL?
-This guide covers which terminals support direct paste, how to use the Paste Last Transcript shortcut when they don't, and tips for dictating into terminal editors.
+This guide covers which terminals support direct paste, how to use the Paste last transcript shortcut when they don't, and tips for dictating into terminal editors.

 Quick checks